hognut/Raspberry-Pi-Media-Server/README.md

 ```
 nano docker-compose.yml
 ```
-Paste the following into the yml file and save.
+Paste the following into the yml file and save:
 ```
 services:
   sabnzbd: